cgcardona/cgcardona.github.com/_posts/2013-02-15-notes-from-the-panel-qa-session.md

 Q: Will the docs evolve to document internal features to make it easier to contribute internally

 A: That would be great.
-It's less of a priority to getting people to use the public API correctly.
+It's more of a priority to getting people to use the public API correctly.
 But I'd love to get to a point where internals are documented in that way.